NFL DFS picks, Wild Card Weekend: Top daily Fantasy football lineups for Saturday

 DFS millionaire Mike McClure shares his NFL DFS picks for Rams vs. Panthers and Packers vs. Bears on Saturday

 The 2026 NFL playoffs have arrived, and the action kicks off with a two-game slate on Saturday as Wild Card Weekend begins.
 The first kick Rams vs. Panthers (+10.5, 46.5) at 4:30 p.m.
 ET, with the rubber match between the Bears and Packers (-1.5, 45.5) then following at 8 p.m.
 ET.
-The NFL DFS player pool will be highlighted by Matthew Stafford, Puka Nacua, Bryce Young, Josh Jacobs, Jordan Love, Caleb Williams and DJ Moore.
+The NFL DFS player pool will be highlighted by Matthew Stafford, Puka Nacua, Bryce Young, Josh Jacobs, Caleb Williams and DJ Moore.
+The likes of Jordan Love and Davante Adams are also available as daily Fantasy football picks after being sidelined recently with injuries.

 How should you build your NFL DFS lineups for Saturday's two-game slate, and which sleepers should factor into your NFL DFS strategy?
 Before making any Saturday NFL DFS picks, be sure to check out the NFL DFS advice, strategy, and stacks from SportsLine daily Fantasy expert Mike McClure.